 Created to promote the production of more affordable new housing units for low and moderate income individuals and families in the state, THDA promotes the preservation and rehabilitation of existing housing units.
 Their general purpose is to assure the availability of housing for Tennessee residents.
 THDA loans have provided financing to over 100,000 first-time homebuyers in Tennessee.

 THDA serves as the primary administrator for numerous federal and state housing programs.
 The agency is authorized to issue tax-exempt Mortgage Revenue Bonds to support financing opportunities for first-time homebuyers and veterans in Tennessee.
 THDA purchases qualified home loans originated through its private lending partners.
-THDA loans all have 30-year, fixed-rate terms and offer a maximum grant of 4% in down-payment assistance.
+THDA offers two down payment assistance programs, the traditional Great Choice and the Hardest Hit Fund.
+Great Choice is 5% down payment and closing cost assistance in the form of 0% interest and $0 payment of second mortgage, which is forgiven after 30 years.
+The Hardest Hit Fund, for targeted areas, is a forgivable $15,000 second mortgage with 0% interest and $0 payment, and is forgivable after 10 years.
 An eight-hour, pre-purchase counseling course is required for all homebuyers receiving down-payment assistance.

 Contact us for a free consultation

 Our mortgage experts excel at finding the best option for each member’s needs.
 Contact us or apply today!

 - Prior two years addresses and dates of residence.

 - Driver’s license or state issued identification card.

 - Prior two years employment information including employer contact and dates of employment.

 - Most recent W2 and pay stub for all income sources.

 - Two years federal tax returns, including tax applicable schedules if you are self-employed, have rental income, farm income or additional non-W2 reported income.